Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 AI (Articifial Intelligence) Machines are increasingly being used to make all kinds of important decisions including who can open a bank account (or who can't), what kind of health insurance coverage, or the job screenings.
 AI has many positive benefits, like freeing up our time to do more chllenging tasks or automating our work.

-However, despite the repeated claim that data-driven approaches are more objective than the past human methods, AI machines don't seem to liberate us completely from thousands of years of human bias.
+However, despite the repeated claim that data-driven approaches are more objective than the past human methods, AI machines don't seem to liberate us completely from the thousands of years of human bias.
 This is because most of the AI programs use machine learning, which are done through data training.
-It is true that once the machine learning is trainned, the work can be done autonomously without much human intervention, but it is worthwhile mentioning that AI machines are essentially trainned with human data and are programmed by huamn.
-This is one of many reasons why AI systems continue to project existing human biases, and further exacerbate those biases at a much faster rate.
+It is true that once the machine learning is trainned, the work can be done autonomously without much human intervention.
+However, AI machines are essentially trainned with human data and are programmed by huamn that it is inevitable for AI systems to continue projecting existing human biases, and further exacerbate those biases at a much faster rate.

 We hear about many AI bias mishaps such as  [Google’s facial recognition algorithm labeled black people as gorillas ](https://www.forbes.com/powerful-people/list/) or more recent [mishap with Amazon’s resume recommendation system